j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 Game management is handled by the Game structure.
 This structure is one of the central types provided by the library.
 It contains the state machine logic, holds the underlying game board, and enforces the rules of Tic Tac Toe.
-:numref:`uml-game-management` shows the Game structure along with the State enumeration.
+:numref:`uml-game-management` shows the Game structure and other types related to management of Tic Tac Toe games.

 ..  _uml-game-management:
 ..  uml::
-    :caption: The Game structure and GameState enumeration.
+    :caption: The Game structure contains a State and a Board.

     hide empty fields
+    hide empty methods

     class Game {
         +new()